wallento/wavedrompy/README.md

 ## Installation

 Modify your PATH variable to add the _wavedrompy_ install directory.
+If you have trouble running some scripts, try a dos2linux command on them.

 ## AsciiDoctor example
 An _AsciiDoctor_ example is provided to directly generate timing diagrams from _AsciiDoctor_ formatted documents.